gandarain/swiftui_core_data/README.md

-# Example Login/Logout Flow in Swiftui
+# Example Core Data in Swiftui
 Basic example to use core data in swiftui.

 # Requirement